robnyman/stackoverflow-dashboard/README.md

 ## Features

 Numbers and developer behavior are always interesting areas, especially to spot trends, common questions, related areas and more.
-As Stack Overflow is one of the de facto channel where developers ask questions to solve problems I find it very interesting to look at those numbers and see possible correlations.
+As Stack Overflow is one of the de facto channels where developers ask questions to solve problems I find it very interesting to look at those numbers and see possible correlations.

 [![](https://hacks.mozilla.org/wp-content/uploads/2014/06/stack-overflow-dashboard-500.png)](http://robnyman.github.io/stackoverflow-dashboard/)